avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### August 12th, 2020:

+Alright I've re-written my Server and Client classes.
+Here's the new structure that I'm working with:

+The Connection classes hold an index of SocketHandlers, and each run on a separate Thread.
+Theses threads run on an isolated Process, which uses a multiprocessing Queue to communicate with the main Connection object, which is the main server.

+The problem I am trying to solve right now is to figure out the best method of shutting everything down.
+Should the SocketHandlers be trusted to shut themselves down, or should they send a signal to the Connection that forces them to?
+Same situation for the Server and the Connection, except this time it's between processes not threads.
+Processes can be easily terminated, but threads cannot.
+My thought right now is that when the server shuts down, it will give each connection a time window in which to close all it's associated socket handlers.
+Once that window expires, the main Server will terminate the process, ending all socket handling threads.
+Which reminds me, I've got to figure out a better way to keep a reference to all the processes and signal queues than just a dictionary of tuples.

 ##### August 11th, 2020:

 (I wrote down the wrong date on yesterday's log entry.
 It should have been the 10th instead of the 8th.
 Fixed now.)